How do I set up a NAT gateway for a private subnet in Amazon VPC?

 - Create a public VPC subnet to host your NAT gateway.

 - Create and attach an internet gateway to your VPC.

 - Create a custom route table for your public subnet with a route to the internet gateway.

 - Verify that the network access control list (ACL) for your public VPC subnet allows inbound traffic from the private VPC subnet.
 For more information, see Work with network ACLs.

 - Create a public NAT gateway then create and associate your new or existing Elastic IP address.

-- Update the route table of the private subnet hosting the EC2 instances that need Internet access.
-The route table should be updated to direct Internet-bound traffic to the NAT gateway.
+- Update the route table of your private VPC subnet to point internet traffic to your NAT gateway.

 - Test your NAT gateway by pinging the internet from an instance in your private VPC subnet.